chauff/cse1500-web-transcripts/_lectures/js.md

 Similar to HTML5, after a number of years with hardly any development, we are currently in a phase of continuous updates and changes.

 In this course we include very few **ES6** features, as we only have one lecture to introduce JavaScript (*this* lecture ...).
-The course book has been released before the release of ES6 and thus does not incorporate any ES6 features; **this is a useful limitation**.
 If you want to go beyond the coverage of JavaScript in this course, take a look at the very comprehensive [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) series.

 In this course we cover *plain JavaScript*, but it is also worthwhile to know that [many](https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-js) languages compile into JavaScript.
 Three of the most well-known languages are [CoffeeScript](https://coffeescript.org/), [TypeScript](https://www.typescriptlang.org/) and [Dart](https://www.dartlang.org/); all three fill one or more gaps of the original JavaScript language.
 Once you work on complex projects in collaboration, these higher-level languages can make a difference, especially when it comes to debugging.